 As is his custom, he has ‘packed a lot of punch’ into a relatively small book package (246 pages).
 He elegantly takes the reader on a brief historical journey of Europe from the enlightenment to the present and draws his conclusions and forecasts of Europe’s future based on rigorous analyses.

 For those interested in straight-forward geopolitics written for a general readership, Friedman is one of the masters of the genre.
-Although, in contrast to previous works he takes time out of the ‘heavier’ analyses to share more personal encounters to some of the regions in question.
+Although, in contrast to previous works he takes time out of the ‘heavier’ analyses to share more personal encounters to some of the regions in question. it’s still very personal and still something which one can absorb and understand.

 This is a must-read, especially for readers concerned about the future of Europe, and the European Union, in particular.
 I would also recommend two previous titles by this author, The Next 100 years, 2009, and The Next Decade: Empire and Republic in a Changing World, 2010.
 In the former, Friedman takes the reader on a geopolitical ‘roller coaster’, as he predicts the relationships of all the major nations out to a century in the future.